Breaking down can be stressful. But staying calm and knowing what to do in the event will help you and your passengers stay safe until help arrives.

 If possible, stop at a service station.

 Use an emergency refuge area (ERA) if there is one

 An emergency refuge area (ERA) is a safe area on a smart motorway.
 Each is marked with a blue sign with an orange SOS phone icon.
 An SOS phone will be located here.
 Use it to contact Highways England (most ERAs are in England), and a representative will tell you what to do next.

 ERAs should only be used if you break down or have an accident.
 They are not for taking a toilet break, making a general phone call, or having a rest.

-Keep calm and encourage others in your vehicle to do the same.
+If you have broken down, keep calm and encourage others in your vehicle to do the same.
 Panicking is not conducive to making sensible decisions.

 Breaking down is stressful, but you'll be able to get help soon enough.